Dehydrated Chili Mac – Making Dehydrated Meals for Camping

 Whether enjoyed at home during a prolonged power outage as we experienced today or as a homemade dehydrated camping meal for later, chili mac is a go-to comfort dish for its unbeatable combination of flavor and practicality.

-Supplies and Tools Needed for Dehydrated Chili Mac
+Supplies Needed for Dehydrated Chili Mac

 • Several 1-quart zip-top bags